AsmundSchei/MultiplayerTPS/README.md

 # MultiplayerTPS
  Multiplayer thirdperson shooter for UE5

 Featuring creating/joining session for 4 players with lobby system.
 Everything is replicated with clean blueprints code and commented.
 Assets is from Lyra, level design is my own.
 Code credit goes to GameDevRaw and DeevoTe.
-Project isnt done yet.
+Project isnt done yet, uploaded with permission from GameDevRaw.
 Unreal version: 5.0.3.
 File size: 3GB.

 # Known bugs: